DeeRNathan95/PokeLibrary/README.md

 - Explore multiple sprite variations and official artwork
 - Click on moves to open a modal overlay with descriptions
-- LocalStorage caching to reduce API calls and improve performance 🛠️ Tech Stack
+- LocalStorage caching to reduce API calls and improve performance 🛠️ Tech Stack (PokéLibrary)
-- Frontend: React + Vite
+- Frontend Framework: React + Vite
 - Styling: Custom CSS (fanta.css)
 - Data Source: PokéAPI (REST API)
 - State Management: React hooks (useState, useEffect)
+- Caching & Persistence: LocalStorage
+- Used to store Pokémon data and move descriptions
+- Reduces repeated API calls
+- Improves performance and user experience by loading cached data instantly
-- Deployment: Hosted on webstudiobydee.com via Hostinger 🎯 Purpose
+- Deployment: Hosted on pokelibrary.webstudiobydee.com via Hostinger 🔎 Why LocalStorage matters
+Adding LocalStorage to your tech stack shows:
+- You understand client‑side persistence (keeping data across sessions).
+- You’ve implemented a caching strategy to avoid hitting the API too often.
+- You’re thinking about performance optimization and user experience.

+🎯 Purpose
 This project demonstrates practical frontend skills: API integration, state management, caching, and modular component architecture.
 It’s both a learning exercise and a showcase of building fun, interactive apps with modern tooling — while highlighting custom CSS design instead of relying on frameworks.

+Great question, Dee — let’s make sure your PokéLibrary tech stack description properly calls out the fact that you’re using LocalStorage as part of your architecture.
+Recruiters and other devs will appreciate seeing that you’ve thought about caching and performance optimization.